ethereum/portal-website/pages/resources/faq.md

 Portal Network is an effort to enable extremely lighweight, decentralized access to Ethereum.
 Ever wanted to access deep historical data but don't fancy paying for 12TB of storage or waiting weeks to sync an archive node?
 Don't want to trust a third party provider to provide the data for you?
 Portal Network is the answer.
 Ever wanted to run a light client on a phone or super lightweight device without relying on a centralized RPC provider?
 Portal Network is the answer to that too.

-Portal Network is a set of interconnected nodes, each of whom store a small fraction of the total Ethereum data.
+Portal Network is a peer-to-peer network comprised of interconnected nodes, each of whom store a small fraction of the total Ethereum data.
 When you request data from your node, the request is relayed across the network until it finds a node who can serve it.
 Then the data is sent back to you peer-to-peer.
 This means no individual node has to store a local copy of the entire blockchain - the data is distributed across the whole network.
 The Portal design ensures that nodes participating in the network can do so with minimal expenditure of network bandwidth, CPU, RAM, and hard disk resources.

-The term "portal" indicates that this networks provide a view into the Ethereum protocol but Ethereum is not reliant upon Portal noides for its own operation.
+The term "portal" indicates that this networks provide a view into the Ethereum protocol but Ethereum is not reliant upon Portal nodes for its own operation.

 ## Why don't Portal clients implement the full Ethereum JSON-RPC API?

 The original idea for Portal focused on allowing super lightweight Portal clients to expose the full Ethereum JSON-RPC API as a decentralized competitor to centralized providers.
-However, due to unavoidable network latencies, Portal can't really compete with the speed of centralized providers for several important RPC endpoints.
+However, due to unavoidable network latencies, Portal can't really compete with the speed of centralized providers for several important RPC endpoints such as `eth_call`.
 This meant that, while the Ethereum JSON-RPC API will be implemented in Portal clients, the main value proposition comes from providing extremely lightweight, decentralized access to Ethereum history, state and transaction data.
 This will be used to support light and eventually stateless clients, provide history storage, generate proofs on demand and many other services that strength Ethereum and lower the barrier to entry for users.

 ## What can I do with Portal Network today?